 Look at how Anthropic approaches AI safety.
 Constitutional AI.
 Responsible Scaling Policy.
 Published research on interpretability.
 Evaluation frameworks with defined capability thresholds.

 And the product reflects this.
 Claude is careful, measured, willing to say “I’m not sure.”
 It hedges.
 It thinks before it answers.
 It would rather not do something than do it wrong.
-Users have criticized Claude for over-refusing benign requests—declining legitimate creative writing, hedging on topics that don’t require hedging, becoming increasingly cautious the longer a conversation runs.
 That’s Amodei’s 5 psychology in code form: the product’s worst failure mode is excessive caution, not recklessness.
-It would rather say nothing than say something incorrect.

 The Quiet Ambition Nobody Notices